fedorkobak/knowledge/_sources/other/clouds.md

 - *Gold*: This layer contains highly refined, aggregated, and enriched data that is ready for business intelligence and machine learning applications.
 It is desined for specific business use cases and provides analytics-ready datasets.

 Databricks provides **OpenAI-compatible models** endpoints, so you can access some models using only your databricks credentials.
 Check more [Get started querying LLMs on Databricks](https://docs.databricks.com/aws/en/large-language-models/llm-serving-intro).

+**Jobs & workflows** allows you to create a automated pipelines.
+Each job consists of tasks.
+These tasks can be ralted one another.

+Find out more in the [Databricks](clouds/databricks.md) page.